ColleSerre/ColleSerre/README.md

 42. Setup airplay for my google home using AirConnect

-43. Fake news detector python
+43. Fake news detector python (works like dog shit.
+Need to research how it actually works) ✅

 44. Chrome extension that graphs your focus on a tab (anti procrastination)